Virtual-Coffee/VC-Community-Docs/.github/ISSUE_TEMPLATE/brownbag-event-info.md

 ---
-name: 'Brownbag Session'
+name: Brownbag Session
 about: Track tasks and collect information for a brownbag session
 title: ''
-labels: 'Brownbag Event'
+labels: Brownbag
 assignees: ''

 ---